roodriigoooo/VectorStoringQuerying/README.md

 # VectorStoringQuerying
+Helpful.
 Using PostgreSQL to store and query embeddings.